Genetic ecology: Gene transfer

 Genetic information may transfer throughout an ecosystem in multiple ways.
-The first of which, on the smallest scale, being bacterial gene transfer (see bacterial transformations).
+The first of which, on the smallest scale, being bacterial gene transfer (see bacterial transformation).
 Bacteria have the ability to exchange DNA.
 This DNA exchange, or horizontal gene transfer, may provide various species of bacteria with the genetic information they need to survive in an environment.
 This can help many bacterial species survive within an environment.

 A similar event has the ability to happen between plants and bacteria.
 For example, Agrobacterium tumefaciens has the ability to introduce genes into plants to cause the development of Gall disease.
 This occurs through genetic transfer between the A. tumefaciens and between the plant in question.

 In fact, a similar event occurs each time viral infections occur within living organisms.
 The viruses, whether positive or negative sense viruses, require a living organism to replicate their genes and produce more viruses.
 Once a virus is inside a living organism, it utilizes polymerases, ribosomes, and other biomolecules to replicate its own genetic material and to produce more virus genetic material similar to the original virus.
 Thus, gene transfer may occur through many varying means.
 Thus, the study of this gene transfer throughout each ecosystem, whether it be through a bacterial ecosystem or through the ecosystem of an organism, genetic ecology is the study of this gene transfer and its causes.